pedroalvesbatista/singularity-admindocs/configfiles.rst

 Updating Configuration Options
 ==============================

-In order to manage this configuration file, Singularity has a ``config global`` command group that allows you to get, set, reset, and unset values through the CLI.
+In order to manage this configuration file, Apptainer has a ``config global`` command group that allows you to get, set, reset, and unset values through the CLI.
 It's important to note that these commands must be run with elevated priveledges because the ``apptainer.conf`` can only be modified by an